commadelimited/autoComplete.js/readme.md

 AutoComplete is a jQuery Mobile plugin which allows developers to add autoComplete search boxes to your project.

+This project was inspired by a [blog post](http://www.raymondcamden.com/index.cfm/2012/3/27/Example-of-Autocomplete-in-jQuery-Mobile) from @cfjedimaster.

 ## Example
 View a simple [demo of autoComplete](http://andymatthews.net/code/autocomplete/)